Thdub/NSudo_Installer/README.md

 2. Browse to desired location, or paste an existing path - either in address bar or message box - then click "Select Folder" button.
 3. Select Options

-Pre-install notes : You can edit following values at the beginning of the script :
+Pre-install notes : You can edit the following values at the beginning of the script
 ```
 Root_Perm
 - Set value to 1 : Allow root installation (like "C:\")